Working in Toronto?

-Once you have found an employer in Toronto who would like to work with you, they have to apply for and obtain a positive Labour Market Opinion before your work permit application can be processed.
-The Labour Market Opinion, issued by Human Resources and Social Development Canada (HRSDC), assesses the availability of qualified local personnel for the particular position you have applied for, and whether or not Toronto’s economy can profit from your manpower.
+Once you have found an employer in Toronto who would like to work with you, they have to apply for and obtain a positive Labour Market Impact Assessment (LMIA) before your work permit application can be processed.
+The LMIA, issued by Employment and Social Development (ESDC), assesses the availability of qualified local personnel for the particular position you have applied for, and whether or not Toronto’s economy can profit from your manpower.

 The intra-company transfer is another popular option for expats.
-Much of the bureaucracy of the Temporary Foreign Workers Program is cut out of the process of transferring within your company to one of its Toronto based subsidiaries.
-A Labour Market Opinion is no longer necessary.
+Much of the bureaucracy of the Temporary Foreign Worker Program is cut out of the process of transferring within your company to one of its Toronto-based subsidiaries.
+An LMIA is no longer necessary.
 The intra-company transfer is particularly popular with employees in executive or management level positions and those with highly specialized skills.

 Unfortunately, acquiring a work permit and qualifying for legal immigration to Toronto does not mean that your credentials, whether in terms of work experience, professional knowledge, or education, are automatically going to be recognized in your new home country.
 In some cases, there might also be the possibility of credentials not being up to the national standards in Canada.